Binaryzero/IO2/reportviaoutlok.md

 ```

-Now, let's update the main script to use this configuration file and make the necessary corrections:
+Now, let's update the main script to use these new fields:

 ```python
 import csv